London sanitation show aims to make "poo" hot topic

 LONDON Human defecation remains a taboo subject, despite the fact that 2.5 billion people lack toilets, causing a global health crisis that kills more than a million children each year.

-"People don't talk about poo enough, and if we don't talk about poo, how are we going to solve the problem of diarrheal diseases?" asked Val Curtis, director of the LSHTM's Hygiene Centre.
+"People don't talk about poo enough, and if we don't talk about poo, how are we going to solve the problem of diarrhoeal diseases?" asked Val Curtis, director of the LSHTM's Hygiene Centre.

 "You've got to know your enemy and look your enemy in the face.
 Some people say it's not acceptable for academics to go around talking about shit, but it's not acceptable for 600,000 children to be dying unnecessarily because we don't talk about shit," she said.